TABLE OF CONTENT

 • Regularly reviewing performance data encourages a proactive approach to identifying inefficiencies before they escalate.

-• Effective metrics align operational improvements with broader business goals, ensuring sustained growth and customer satisfaction.
+• Effective metrics align operational improvements with broader strategic goals, ensuring sustained growth and customer satisfaction.

 • Clear communication of metric results across teams fosters a culture of continuous improvement and accountability.